uberbruns/Writing/20180120-avoiding-optional-properties-in-swift/20180120-avoiding-optional-properties-in-swift.markdown

 }
 ```

-By being lazy `session` will be instantiated later when you are first accessing it.
+By being lazy `session` will be instantiated "later" when you are first accessing it.
 At this point `self` will be there for you:

 ```swift